 Masanobu goes away but in some corner of his mind, he still thinks that (1) Wataru and Kazuki are over; (2) if he, Masanobu, doesn't have a chance, that's because Wataru won't end up with anyone from his old life.

 |phones--still, I like the rotary phone.|

-In the meantime, he visits Wataru and they semi-start their relationship over again.
+In the meantime, he visits Wataru and they semi-restart their relationship.
 (At this point, they know each other so well that starting over from scratch is unnecessary.)
 They date and eventually, Kazuki moves into Wataru's apartment in a complex in Oakland (where there's a pool--it's not an important detail; it's just . . .
 I see a pool! it is important that the neighbors know and like the couple).

 And . . . that would be the end . . . except yaoi plots require a pay-off--or at least, a complication!

 Masanobu shows up when Kazuki is out of town and Wataru is on his way to work.
-Masanobu, without being actually physically violent, ends up causing Wataru to fall and hit his head.
-The way I picture it: Masanobu is in one of his persistent moods: he doesn't understand how Wataru can go back to Kazuki; doesn't Wataru know what's best for him; if he and Kazuki didn't work out before, how could Wataru possibly think they could work out again, etc. etc. etc.
+Masanobu, without being actually physically violent, causes Wataru to fall and hit his head.
+The way I picture it: Masanobu is in one of his persistent moods because he doesn't understand how Wataru can go back to Kazuki: doesn't Wataru know what's best for him; if he and Kazuki didn't work out before, how could Wataru possibly think they could work out again, etc. etc. etc.

 At the back of all this is thwarted love but Masanobu himself may not be completely aware of that emotion--his state of mind manifests itself as "concern."
 It ultimately comes down to pride (see above).